Speak with our Summit Experts 24/7

 Final Thoughts

-Choose a longer itinerary.
-Choose structured monitoring.
-Choose small groups.
-Choose ethics.
+First, pick a longer itinerary.
+Next, select structured monitoring.
+Also, opt for small groups.
+Above all, prioritize ethics.

 Kilimanjaro isn’t dangerous — poor planning is.